kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 The Ingress resource supports TLS termination via the [TLS section](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls), where the TLS certificate and key are stored in a Secret.

-In the Gateway API, TLS termination is a property of the [listener](/references/spec/#gateway.networking.k8s.io/v1beta1.Listener), and similarly to the Ingress, a TLS certificate and key are also stored in a Secret.
+In the Gateway API, TLS termination is a property of the [Gateway listener](/references/spec/#gateway.networking.k8s.io/v1beta1.Listener), and similarly to the Ingress, a TLS certificate and key are also stored in a Secret.

 Because the listener is part of the Gateway resource, the cluster operator and application admin own TLS termination.